Eczema in Children

 • Steroids are available as a cream or ointment

-• Steroids should only be applied to areas of flared eczema that appear inflamed, red and itchy.
+• Steroids should only be applied to areas of flared eczema that appear inflamed, red and itchy

-Washing helps treat eczema skin by removing dry skin and any build-up of emollients, reducing bacterial levels on the skin and softening the skin ready for the application of emollients and/or steroids.
-Soaps and detergents can be very irritant to the skin in eczema and cause it to worsen.
-It is recommended to use a soap substitute in place of standard soap, cleansing products for hand washing, bathing and showering.
+Washing helps treat eczema by removing dry skin and any build-up of emollients, reducing bacterial levels on the skin and softening the skin ready for the application of emollients and/or steroids.
+Soaps and detergents can be an irritant to the skin in eczema and cause it to worsen.
+It is recommended to use a soap substitute in place of standard cleansing products for hand washing, bathing and showering.

-The following tips can help to reduce any discomfort to the skin when bathing or showering
+The following tips can help to reduce any discomfort to the skin when bathing or showering.

-Tips for bathing/ showering
+Tips for bathing/showering

-• Bath water should be tepid/ luke warm (around 30 degrees), as heat is a common trigger for eczema and having the bath water too hot may trigger the itch scratch cycle.
+• Bath water should be tepid/lukewarm (around 30 degrees) as heat is a common trigger for eczema and having the bath water too hot may trigger the itch scratch cycle

 • Even with the addition of a bath oil or emollient wash product, emollients need to be applied after bathing to trap moisture in and prevent dryness.